katsuroom/minitune/readme.md

 - **Limitations**:
     - Raylib has a fixed frame buffer size of 480 samples, which is padded to 512 samples for FFT.
     - At a 48000 Hz sampling rate, the frequency bin resolution is $\Delta f = 48000/512 \approx 93.75\ \text{Hz}$, which ends up grouping many of the lower frequencies into a single bin.

+## Future Work
+- UI for volume adjustment
+- Settings UI for toggling shuffle and configuring visualizations
+- More visualizations
+- Manually buffering more samples for more granular FFT results